viraj19r/learnCSS/Maximilian_Udemy/basics/README.md

 pseudo elements allow us to define the style of a **specific part**  of a element`::element name`

 - If we use `!important` after any property's value ,then that property will override all the existing properties on that element.
 It is highly recommended not to use this.
 - `:not()` (It is a pseudo class)is used to exclude anything(the part which will be passed as argument will not be effected by the properties that we are going to set).

+### Positioning elements(position:static(default value))

+property values: static,absolute,relative,fixed,sticky(new value). z-index stacking context we can apply positioning properties to both inline and block elements